 When we signed up to the Charter in 2020 we had 34% female representation in senior management (which includes our Board, Executive Committee and Executive direct reports).
-As of September 2021 we have 43% female representation in senior management and have already exceeded our target for January 2023.
+We set a target of 40% to be achieved by January 2023.

 What are we doing?

 This commitment is part of a package of measures being implemented, each designed to improve gender diversity across senior levels of our organisation.

 In 2019 we launched a number of focused initiatives across the Society to deliver on gender diversity improvement.
 These include our ongoing Women in Leadership Working Group work with the Employers’ Network for Equality & Inclusion, and work supporting Women onto Boards.

 We want everyone to experience that their potential is not in any way limited by their background, gender, age, race, disability, religion or sexual identity.
 Our focus is on ensuring this is the case for all our colleagues in our Society.

 David Samper, chief financial officer and executive sponsor for Women in Leadership, said: "I believe that by making Newcastle Building Society a more balanced and diverse organisation we’re making it a more creative, productive and enjoyable place to work.